Investing

 Some bonds are callable, and therefore investors cannot assume the bond will remain outstanding until maturity.
 YTC is calculated assuming that the bond is called on its first call date.
 This metric is similar to YTM, but it takes into account the bond’s embedded optionality.

-In the municipal bond market there are frequently bonds with 10-year par call options for the issuer.
+In the municipal bond market, there are frequently bonds with 10-year par call options for the issuer.
 However, bonds may or may not be called before maturity.
 Therefore, one of the cons of YTC is that it assumes issuers will call at the first call date, which isn’t always the case.

 YIELD TO WORST

 For a conservative measure of yield, investors can look at the lowest yield possible for every call date, put date and final maturity date scenario (some municipal bonds have more than one call date).
 This metric is known as the yield to worst (YTW).
 YTW is generally the most conservative rate of return of the various possible outcomes.
-At Breckinridge, we typically use the YTW as our favored metric.

 MARKET/BOOK YIELD